rlunar/valkey-php/docs/content/geospatial.md

 | STOREDIST | _key_       | Store the results as distances in _key_

  *Note*:  It doesn't make sense to pass both `ASC` and `DESC` options but if both are passed the last one passed will be used.
- *Note*:  When using `STORE[DIST]` in Redis Cluster, the store key must has to the same slot as the query key or you will get a `CROSSLOT` error.
+ *Note*:  When using `STORE[DIST]` in Valkey Cluster, the store key must has to the same slot as the query key or you will get a `CROSSLOT` error.

 ##### *Return value*
 *Mixed*:  When no `STORE` option is passed, this function returns an array of results.
 If it is passed this function returns the number of stored entries.